TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/CreatingContent/Index.rst

 to select a specific plugin.

 .. figure:: ../../Images/NewContentWizardTabPlugins.png
-   :alt: The Plugins tab of the new content element window
+   :alt: The 'Plugins' tab of the new content element window
    :class: with-border